On-Screen Keyboard Template 6.3

 • Speed with that On-Screen Keyboard can be

-• Option to customize it on procedure level
+• Option to customize it on a procedural level

 • Option to globally enable/disable this feature at run-rime

-• As all vivid templates, this one is open box template that does not require
+• As all vivid templates, this one is an open box template that doesn't require

 any changes to native (or any other) Clarion templates.